Architecture

 ## Request lifecycle

-1. A request arrives at the API worker with a credential — a Stytch session JWT, a service token,
+1. A request arrives at the API worker with a credential — a Stytch session JWT (web), a CLI

-3. The handler reads or writes ciphertext in D1.
-It never handles plaintext secrets.
+3. The handler reads or writes ciphertext in Postgres.
+It never handles plaintext secrets — including

 4. Any mutating action writes an entry to the append-only audit log before the response returns.